 Malaria is non-existent in the Galapagos and has not been reported in the Ecuadorian highlands.

 A person with Zika can only pass the virus on to another person via intercourse.
 Once individuals recover from the illness, however, traces of the virus disappear completely within a matter of days or, at most, a week.
-This means that people formerly infected with the virus can’t pass it on to other people (via intercourse) or mosquitoes that bite them.
+This means that people formerly infected with the virus can’t pass it on to other people (via intercourse); mosquitoes that bite them, too, won’t be able to carry the virus.
 An infant conceived after the virus has left the blood of the infected person will be safe from the virus.

 Most people that have been infected with Zika often won’t even realize they have the virus.
 But studies have shown that around 1 of 5 people infected with Zika will exhibit noticeable symptoms of the virus.
 These will manifest themselves in the form of a fever, rash, pain (particularly in the joints) and irritated eyes.
 Symptoms often don’t last any longer than a week.